5 Top U.K. Seaside Towns For Family Fun

 You’ll find your choice of scenic hotels both along the coasts and inland.

-Consider any of these five places when you crave sunshine, a warmer breeze or just some fresh salt air during the gray days of winter.
+Consider any of these five seaside towns around the U.K. when you crave sunshine, a warmer breeze or just some fresh salt air during the gray days of winter.